eduardofischermath/homemade_financial_instruments/ISSUES.md

 to reduce space, dynamic strategies such as omitting the ASCII spaces of the string ': ', or rounding to a smaller case of decimal places could take place.

+## ISSUE #0031py OPEN

+Consider creating a class called UnevenStringBox.
+The name is a bit contradictory name, but it would mean a list of lines but without the lines being all the same size.

+This way, StringBox would be a subclass of UnevenStringBox, and every StringBox instance would be also an UnevenStringBox instance.